Rules and Policies

 Quiet Hours

 Quiet hours are 10 p.m. to 6 a.m.
-Scouts are expected to be, and stay, in their campsite after the evening programs end.
+Scouts are expected to be and stay in their campsite after the evening programs end.

 Things to Leave at Home